dtokazaki/NavSense/README.md

 bash ./Install.sh
 ```

-The install script (Listing B.2) does the following: updates the
+The install script does the following: updates the
 Raspberry Pi, enables UART (necessary for the TFMini), installs the
 Google Edge TPU API, edits a config file so NavSense runs on bootup, and
 finally installs the text-to-speech library (pyttsx).
 At one point, the